jakekirsch/scrabble_custom/learnings.md

 ##### Log

+2018.02.16
+- Wrote two small posts on list comprehension and some string functions!
+-

+2018.02.15
+- No progress

+2018.02.14
+- Almost wrapped up creating all the physical pieces to the game, thinking through how to represent `board` - seems like list of lists of list would work, for a 2D or 3D board.
+But what about an n-dimensional game?
+Maybe in the next iteration.
+That would require `numpy`

+2018.02.13
-Working on `class bag`, need to finish writing the removal piece and then start making some unit tests.
+- Working on `class bag`, need to finish writing the removal piece and then start making some unit tests.
 I'm not sure making a `letter` (i.e. tiles) class is necessary, might be over-engineered since the information of a tile sits within the game_rules and the tiles themselves don't change value state.
 Although that would be interesting in the future...maybe as time goes on you can change the value of tiles??

 ##### Learnings
 *group these once there are three of a kind*

+##### Other
+- creating a user written exception
+- list to dictionary and dictionary to list
+- problem of randomly generating a set of tiles from a bag
+- run a simulation to test the randint pull from a bag?
+- list of list of list vs ndarray

 ##### Virtual Env
 [How to create a virtualenv with the right version](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/)